 The Phillies will be hoping this is just the start as they look to can quickly turn their season around.

-MLB Thursday review: Marlins, Cardinals turning up the heat
+MLB Thursday review: Marlins and Cardinals turning up the heat

 Houston Astros season update: Improvement after poor start